 Milana is an Adjunct Professor at Fordham University School of Law, where she teaches a seminar on trial preparation and courtroom presentation.
-Milana also serves on the Women in the Legal Profession Committee and the United Nations Committee of the New York City Bar Association.
+Milana also serves as a Committee Member of the Labor and Employment Law Committee as well as in the Women in the Legal Profession Committee.
+She was a Committee Member of the United Nations Committee of the New York City Bar Association until 2019.

 At Fordham University School of Law, Milana interned at the Fordham Consumer Litigation and Criminal Defense Clinics, served on the Fordham International Law Journal and actively competed in the national trial advocacy competitions at the Brendan Moore Trial Advocacy Center, including the ABA Labor and Employment Law Trial Advocacy Competition.
 Additionally, as the Event Planning Chair for Fordham Student Sponsored Fellowship, Milana organized the 2014 Public Service Auction which raised funds for legal scholarships that generated over 15,000 hours of legal pro bono work in the community.
 Milana received the Student Leadership Award and the Archibald M. Murray Award for Public Service, cum laude.